jkitzes/datasci-lessons/lessons/jk-python/reproducible_workflow.md

 around for a while.

 OK, back to our project.
 We now have the file `mean_sightings.py` in our `src` directory.
-Now copy in the file `test_mean_sightings.py`, which contains our unit tests of the functions in `mean_sightings.py`.
-You may recall that our test functions made use of a small data set, `sightings_tab_sm.csv`, that we created specifically for the purpose of testing our code.
+Now copy in your file `test_mean_sightings.py`, which contains the unit tests that you wrote for the functions in `mean_sightings.py` (or download a copy [here](tes_mean_sightings_full.py), making sure to change the file name to start with "test").

+You may recall that our test functions made use of a small data set, `sightings_tab_sm.csv` (which you can download [here](sightings_tab_sm.csv) if you need to), that we created specifically for the purpose of testing our code.
 It can be a bit awkward deciding where to place this csv file - you could potentially put it in `data`, or here in the `src` directory, or perhaps in a subdirectory of `src` called `tests` or something like that.
 This is somewhat a matter of personal preference - for now, just copy and paste it here into the `src` directory (even though it's not technically code).
 You may want to create a readme file for this test data set as well so that you can remember how you created it.

 Just to be sure we did everything right, go ahead and run `nosetests` from the Terminal and make sure that your functions still pass.
-If they don't for some reason, you can try to debug your function or just cheat by copying the file `mean_sightings-full.py` and `tes_mean_sightings-full.py` from our workshop's git repo into your `src` directory.
-Be sure to remove the `-full` portion of the file names and to add a second `t` to the word `test` in the second file name.
+If they don't for some reason, you can try to debug your function or just cheat by copying the master `mean_sightings.py` and test files linked above into your `src` directory.
+Be sure to remove the `-full` portion of the file names and to add a second `t` to the word `test` in the second file name if you do this.

 At this point, your project directory should look like this: